Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Conclusions Outlook

 On the next level, we find directions in which the study initiated in the present paper could and should be completed.
-One such question that complements the discourse developed herein concerns the actual (super)geometric and (super)algebraic content of $\k$-symmetry, and its full-fledged (super-)gerbe-theoretic realisation -- among the issues that have to be settled in order to gain a better understanding in this matter, the compatibility of global supersymmetry with the Cartan-geometric constraints resulting from the $\k$-symmetry analysis of the Hughes--Polchinski formulation of the Green--Schwarz super-$\si$-model stands out as singularly pressing.
-Driven by bosonic intuitions, one would also like to enquire about the existence and concrete realisation of a multiplicative structure on the Green--Schwarz super-$p$-gerbe, in keeping with the findings of Refs.\,\cite{Carey:2004xt,Waldorf:2008mult,Gawedzki:2009jj}.
-Finally, our construction of the supersymmetry($\Ad_\cdot$-)equivariant structure on the super-$p$-gerbe begs for a logical conclusion in the form of a hands-on construction of a gauged Green--Schwarz super-$\si$-model (taking into account the nontrivial nature of the right-regular supersymmetry).
-With the maximal choice of the supersymmetry group to be gauged, {\it i.e.}, $\,\bR^{1,d-1\,\vert\,D_{1,d-1}}$,\ one should expect, on the basis of the bosonic experience \cite{Gawedzki:1999bq,Gawedzki:2001rm,Gawedzki:2001ye}, the emergence of a topological field theory of the (super-)Chern--Simons type.
-A prerequisite for this analysis would be an in-depth study of the maximally (super)symmetric boundary conditions in the proposed formulation -- this point in the direction of a systematic study of super-$p$-gerbe (bi-)modules, or -- more generally -- the reconstruction of the associated higher categories of super-$p$-gerbs over $\,{\rm sMink}^{1,d-1\,\vert\,D_{1,d-1}}$.
+One such question follows directly from the identification of the super-$\si$-models under consideration as super-variants of the familiar WZW $\si$-models with standard Lie groups as targets -- the extensive knowledge of the symmetry structure of the latter raises concrete expectations concerning the amenability of various combinations of the rigid (or global) symmetries of the super-$\si$-models engendered by the left and right regular actions of the target Lie supergroup upon itself to gauging, and hence also the existence of a particular equivariant structure on the geometrisations constructed in this paper.
+These expectations will find a corroboration in the upcoming paper \cite{Suszek:2018sM}.
+Another one that complements the discourse developed herein in a manner absolutely critical from the physical point of view regards the actual (super)geometric and (super)algebraic content of the gauged supersymmetry, aka $\k$-symmetry, and its full-fledged (super-)gerbe-theoretic realisation in the (anticipated) form of an equivariant structure on the super-gerbe of the super-$\si$-model -- this calls for a judicious reformulation of the super-$\si$-model and will also be discussed at length in \Rcite{Suszek:2018sM}.
+Finally, one is naturally led to launch an in-depth study of the (maximally) supersymmetric boundary conditions in the proposed higher-geometric formulation -- this points in the direction of a systematic study of super-$p$-gerbe (bi-)modules, or -- more generally -- the reconstruction of the associated higher categories of super-$p$-gerbes over $\,{\rm sMink}(d,1\,\vert\,D_{d,1})$.

 Last but not least, our work paves the way to a variety of natural and interesting applications and extensions.
 One obvious line of development is the application of the formalism proposed to the super-$\si$-models on supertargets with the body of the general type $\,{\rm AdS}_{p+2}\x\bS^{d-p-2}\,$ whose exploration has led to remarkable progress in string theory, as seen from the phenomenological but also purely theoretical perspective.
 Here, the hope is that the ideas and constructions advanced in the present work prove sufficiently universal and technically robust to accomodate the extra complexity of these superbackgrounds whose super-$\si$-model description is -- after all -- structurally akin to that considered above.
 Another one that can be conceived is an explicit construction of a bosonisation/fermionisation defect (and the associated super-1-gerbe bi-brane) in the much tractable super-Minkowskian setting -- this promises to shed some light on the geometry behind the correspondence between worldsheet and target-space supersymmetry in superstring theory.
 We shall certainly return to these ideas in a future work.